Biniam Girmay: 2024

 Biniam began his 2024 season at the 2024 Tour Down Under, where he finished second in the points classification.
 A week later, he obtained his first victory of the season at the Surf Coast Classic in a bunch sprint beating Elia Viviani and Corbin Strong.
 Biniam was announced as the team leader for Intermarché–Wanty for the 2024 Giro d'Italia.
 He completed three stages before crashing twice on the rainy fourth day and abandoning the race with a hip injury.
 He was able to return to racing 10 days later and, in late May, won the Circuit Franco-Belge in a sprint.

 He rode in the Tour de France again in 2024 and won the third stage in a bunch sprint.
 He became the first black African to win a stage at the Tour.
 After stage 5 of the race, Biniam took the lead in the points classification, marking the first time that an African rider has worn the green jersey in the Tour.
 He took home the win in stage 8 of the race, narrowly beating reigning points classification winner Jasper Philipsen and marking his second stage win in the Tour.
 Biniam won stage 12 of the Tour for his third stage win, beating Wout Van Aert in the sprint finish.
 He maintained his lead over Phillipsen all the way to Nice to secure the points classification with a 33-point advantage.
 Two days later, he and Intermarche-Wanty announced they had signed a new contract keeping him at the team until the end of 2028, while preparing himself for the 2024's men's road race at the Olympics.

+NSN Cycling Team

+On January 1, 2026, Biniam signed a three-year contract with NSN Cycling Team, moving from Intermarché-Wanty.
+The transfer came as NSN, the rebranded team formerly known as Israel-Premier Tech, announced its 2026 roster and unveiled a new team kit in Barcelona.
+Biniam joined a squad of approximately 28 riders that includes George Bennett, Alexey Lutsenko, and Stephen Williams.

+At his first race of the season, Biniam won the opening stage of the Volta a la Comunitat Valenciana, ending his dry spell he had since his green jersey win at the 2024 Tour de France.

 Personal life

-Biniam is the second son of Girmay Hailu who is from Eritrea and his mother Freweyni, is also from Eritrea.

 Biniam Girmay lives in Leuven, Belgium while in Europe.
-He has been married to Selam Hizkel since 2021.
+He has been married to Saliem Hizkel since 2021.
 The couple welcomed their first child in the same year.

 Biniam regularly attended church when living in Eritrea, and gave thanks to God after his third Tour de France win, remarking 'without God we cannot do anything'.